Professional English to Spanish Translations

-English to Spanish translation services are required for content originally written in English about to be offered to Spanish-speaking audiences.
+English to Spanish translation services is required for content originally written in English to be offered to Spanish-speaking audiences.
 Such documents are usually one of the following:

 - Content developed in the US, England, or Australia in their native varieties of English

 - Content developed in English by countries other than those three.
-The reason for this content to be written in English is because English is the standard language for translation into other languages
+The reason for this content to be written in English is that English is the standard language for translation into other languages

 Translation from English to Spanish is required for the following cases: